operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/crds-scope.md

 You can also manually set the scope in the Go `types.go` file by adding or changing the [kubebuilder scope marker][kubebuilder_crd_markers] to your resource.
-This file is usually located in `api/<version>/<kind>_types.go` or `apis/<group>/<version>/<kind>_types.go` if you are using the [multigroup][multigroup-kubebuilder-doc] layout.
+This file is usually located in `api/<version>/<kind>_types.go` or `apis/<group>/<version>/<kind>_types.go` if you are using the [multigroup][kubebuilder_multigroup] layout.
 Once this marker is set, the CRD files will be generated with the approriate scope.
 Here is an example API type with the marker set to cluster scope:

 ```golang